barryclark/jekyll-now/_cultures/2022-06-24-a-song-of-entropy-and-toil.md

 </p>

 1. Practice the [Boyscout rule](https://biratkirat.medium.com/step-8-the-boy-scout-rule-robert-c-martin-uncle-bob-9ac839778385) - "Always leave the code you're editing a little better then you found it" - Robert C. Martin (Uncle Bob)
-2. Constant refactor your code and ask in Retrospectives if someone kept ignoring it and what were the reasons.
-Tackle this by transparency and in a collaborative manner
+2. Constant refactor your code and ask in Retrospectives if someone kept ignoring it, and what were the reasons.
+Tackle this by transparency and in a collaborative manner as a team
 3. Price in refactoring in your regular estimations for user stories.
-There is no excuse in not doing it!
+There is no excuse in not doing the refactoring!

 Is this enough?
-In short NO - we didn't even tackle the root cause of this: The glorification of Duct Tape Engineering by the Management.
-If we can't make this visible to the management and get a real buy in nothing will change and end up in the establishment of a cargo cult.
+In short NO - we didn't even tackle the root cause of this: `The glorification of Duct Tape Engineering by the Management`.
+If we can't make this visible to the management and get a real buy in, nothing will change and end up in the establishment of a cargo cult and the system will become unmaintainable.
+Since entropy is also a KPI for the inner stability of a system, this describes perfectly an instable (chaotic) system.